Deluze/qpang-essence-emulator/README.md

 # if > VS 2019
 cmake ../ -A Win32
 ```

+If the CMake generation failed, please clear the build directory to prevent caching.

 After running these steps a visual studio solution should be generated in the build directory and you can open up the project.
 Open the solution and set the start up projects to `EssenceAuth` and `EssenceGame`.